wangchengww/Tillandsia-compgenomics/Orthology/README.md

 For the global run, I wanted to compile orthology information per gene with its location in the genome.
 First, I converted the N0.tsv file to a per-gene format which lists for each gene it's orthogroup and the orthogroup gene counts per species.
 Using the python script This was done by running the script `script_make_per_gene_og_table_calculate_counts.py` on N0.tsv.

 NOTE: In previous runs I created the per-gene orthology table by combining the N0.tsv file with the Orthogroups.GeneCounts.tsv file.
 However, the counts in the latter file don't agree with the genes reported in the former since they stem from different approaches.
-So the newest version, counts are inmediately calculated from N0.tsv in the python script, since results from the Orthogroups/ folder are deprecated.
+So the newest version, counts are immediately calculated from N0.tsv in the python script, since results from the Orthogroups/ folder are deprecated.

 Since I am not interested in A.comosus specific orthogroups, these were removed from the new table: